Lescovex/LSCX/README.md

 # Lescovex DEX Beta
-Authors: Vicent Nos Ripollés, Lidia Martín Velasco, Mireia Puig Cortes, Enrique Santos
+Authors: Vicent Nos Ripollés, Lidia Martín Velasco, Mireia Puig Cortés, Enrique Santos

 Lescovex DEX is a tool for managing your ethers and ethereum tokens with the possibility of issuing financial contracts and trading them directly on a decentralized OTC market.